Originally published October, 2019. Updated October, 2021.

 Don’t ignore Azure servers

 Actively manage your Azure servers.
 Monitor them, patch them regularly and review your reports consistently.
+If you are not using them, get rid of them.

 - Andrew Grose, President and CEO